 Clinical trial registry

-- Import permit is granted after approval to conduct clinical trial upon application supported by the FDA document attesting to the approval of the clinical trials to proceed based on compliance to ethical and technical requirements as ascertained by the ERB/ERC.
+- An import permit is granted after approval to conduct a clinical trial upon application supported by the FDA document attesting to the approval of the clinical trials to proceed based on compliance to ethical and technical requirements as ascertained by the ERB/ERC.

-- Application may be submitted by principal investigator/authorized representative/CRO with permanent Philippine address, representing the sponsor through a letter of authorization.
+- The application may be submitted by the principal investigator/authorized representative/CRO with a permanent Philippine address, representing the sponsor through a letter of authorization.

-- FDA conducts random inspections on the clinical trial sites to monitor compliance to the approved study protocol and monitoring plan of the sponsor.
+- FDA conducts random inspections on the clinical trial sites to monitor compliance with the approved study protocol and monitoring plan of the sponsor.

 - It specifically looks into adherence to the GCP.

 - All adverse Drug Reactions (ADRs) both serious and unexpected are subject to expedited reporting.

 - Fatal (deaths) or life-threatening, serious unexpected ADRs occurring in clinical trials, onsite, or offsite (for multi-site studies) should be reported. within 7 calendar days.

 - All other unexpected serious ADRs, that are not fatal or life-threatening, onsite or offsite, must be filed as soon as possible, no later than 15 calendar days after first knowledge by the sponsor that the case meets the minimum criteria for expedited reporting.

 - Adverse drug reactions that are not serious will also be reported in the regular progress report and final report.